WANT TO BE A GREAT ATHLETE? START BY BEING MORE BORING

 Olympic Lifting Vs. Powerlifting

-It's no different in what I coach either; mindset.
+It's no different in what we coach either; mindset.

 Gratitude Vs. Restless Striving...
 Serenity Vs. Drive...
 Embracing Hardship Vs. Minimum Effective Dose...
 A "Practical" (negative) World View, Vs. A Delusional (positive) One.